 On June 16, 2022 (the "Closing Date"), the Company consummated the previously-announced transactions contemplated by the Agreement and Plan of Merger, dated December 7, 2021, amended and restated on March 31, 2022 (the "Merger Agreement"), among Virgin Group Acquisition Corp.
-II, a blank check company incorporated as a Cayman Islands exempt company in 2020 ("VGAC II"), Treehouse Merger Sub, Inc. ("VGAC II Merger Sub II"), Treehouse Merger Sub II, LLC ("VGAC II Merger Sub II"), and Legacy Grove ("the Merger").
+II, a blank check company incorporated as a Cayman Islands exempt company in 2020 ("VGAC II"), Treehouse Merger Sub, Inc. ("VGAC II Merger Sub I"), Treehouse Merger Sub II, LLC ("VGAC II Merger Sub II"), and Legacy Grove ("the Merger").
 In connection with the Merger, VGAC II changed its jurisdiction of incorporation from the Cayman Islands to the State of Delaware and changed its name to Grove Collaborative Holdings, Inc (the "Domestication"), a public benefit corporation.
-On the Closing Date, VGAC Merger Sub II merged with and into Legacy Grove with Legacy Grove being the surviving corporation and a wholly-owned subsidiary of the Company (the "Initial Merger"), and, immediately following the Initial Merger, Grove corporate on as the Initial Merger, Legacy Grove merged with and into VGAC Merger Sub II, the separate corporate existence of Legacy Grove cased, and Merger Sub II continued as the surviving company and a wholly-owned subsidiary of the Company and changed its name to Grove Collaborative, Inc.(together with the Merger and the Domestication, the "Business Combination").
+On the Closing Date, VGAC Merger Sub II merged with and into Legacy Grove with Legacy Grove being the surviving corporation and a wholly-owned subsidiary of the Company (the "Initial Merger"), and, immediately following the Initial Merger, Grove coased, and Merger Sub II continued as the surviving company and a wholly-owned subsidiary of the Company and changed its name to Grove Collaborative, Inc.(together with the Merger and the Domestication, the "Business Combination").